Gavin1937/WebPicAPI/README.md

   * whether current object is parent
 * **isChild() -> bool**
   * whether current object is child
 #### It is hard to specify who is parent and who is child for different websites.
-So, we assume all the webpages that only contains downloadable images as child, and all other webpages from the same domain that contains thoese children are parent.
+So, we assume all the webpages that only contains downloadable images as children, and all other webpages from the same domain that contains thoese children are parents.

 ### Other Functions
 * **clear() -> None**